-'Avoid fabric-shaped tie-backs, which are old-fashioned, and choose woven leather, beaded or even tasselled ones instead,' advises Yvonne.
+'Avoid fabric-shaped tie-backs, which are old-fashioned, and choose woven leather, beaded or even tasselled ones instead,' advises Yvonne from Chameleon Interiors.

 Make a small window feel bigger by fitting a pole to extend further than normal.
 Drawing the curtains completely either side will help to open up the view, allowing the window to hold more presence within the room.

 Soften the look of a heavier curtain but pairing with a lightweight voile.
-This is an ideal bedroom curtain idea because the voile provides an element of privacy while the curtains are drawn back.
-‘I love well-made, hand-finished curtains hanging almost ceiling to floor, with a sheer voile,’ says Victoria.
+This is an ideal bedroom curtain because the voile provides an element of privacy while the curtains are drawn back.

-What you hang your curtains on can make just as big an impact as the window dressing itself.
+What you hang your curtain ideas on can make just as big an impact as the window dressing itself.
 Pick a pole that co-ordinates with your fabric and suits your furniture style.

 Forget the notion of a frilly pelmet, you can finish the look with a structure more contemporary solution.
-'A flat, boxy, straight pelmet adds neatness to a window,' says Yvonne.
-‘When choosing a pattern.
+'A flat, boxy, straight pelmet adds neatness to a window,' says Yvonne from Chameleon Interiors.
+'When choosing a pattern.
 Make sure you take the whole room into consideration.'

 What curtains are best for bay windows?

-If you are wondering how to dress a bay window, Yvonne has some advice: 'I'd always use a double- or triple-pleat heading on a bay window and hang the curtain under the track, not against it.
+If you are wondering how to dress a bay window, Yvonne from Chameleon Interiors has some advice: 'I'd always use a double- or triple-pleat heading on a bay window and hang the curtain under the track, not against it.
 This will allow the curtains to stack up better.'